tsilvadossantos/java-analysis-project/README.md

 # Java Network Analysis

-This project was been written to meet the following criterias:
+This project was developed to meet the following criterias:

-Read a large file containing a network log dump, process the information, generate statics, save the data in any database and display using charts.
-The project was develop by using the following designs and framework:
+Read a large file containing a network log dump, process the information and  generate statics, save the data in any database and display the collected information.
+The following designs and frameworks were used:

 1. Template Design Pattern
 2. Command	Design Pattern